 Does it matter which part of the UK I live in?

-Northern Ireland and Scotland administer this local tax differently to the rules in England and Wales.
+Northern Ireland and Scotland administer this local tax differently for students to the rules in England and Wales.

-If you are a student living in Scotland and reside in a household where everyone is a full-time student, then no council tax will be due.
+If you are a student living in Scotland and reside in a household where everyone is a full-time student, then no council tax should be due.
 Further information can be found on the Scottish government website that provides links to all the Scottish councils.

 How do I claim a council tax reduction (CTR)?